minvws/nl-kat-coordination/docs/source/developer_documentation/rocky.md

 #### Django App

-This requires a working python (>3.10) environment.
+This requires a working Python (>3.10) environment.
 One example of how to create, activate and initialize a development environment is:
 ```bash
 $ python3 -m venv $PWD/.venv